Why Hedgelaying Makes a Better Hedge

 Hedges can provide fabulous shelter and safe corridors for movement - "wildways".
 Their value for this is enhanced considerably if they're laid and allowed to breath a little.
 We're lucky enough to have dormice running around in our mature hedges, and shrews and voles use hedgerows as permanent habitats.
 Toads and other amphibia and reptiles find their dense, damp cover helpful.
 Birds are attracted by the insects, berries and nuts that a dense hedge provides, but also benefit from the protection of larger, denser hedges.
 They're a great substitute for the wood pasture or woodland edge habitat that's so rich in biodiversity.

-Anyway, I'll keep you posted on the progress of our little hedge.
 It's always slightly unnerving to see this kind of reduction but it's something I won't have to do again for up to a decade, and won't take long to look mightily impressive.
 It's only about 30m long, but should be a lovely and important addition to the garden.
 Here's one I did a few years ago - pictures at the end of the blog.
+Hedges regrow incredibly quickly after this kind of treatment, by the way.
+After a year a hawthorn hedge will send up stems over 6ft tall.
+Here's the same length 3 months and 15 months after laying:

 *In modern times flailing the bottom and surrounds of hedges and using herbicide around them exaggerates this tendency.
 You end up with a series of plants which look like forks; a single stem supporting a few prongs.
 Not really a hedge at all.
 Eventually the forks give up the ghost completely.